 SWHA uses a five-apples rating system to rank each book with five apples being the highest and one apple being the lowest.

-All reviews are completely honest opinions and any criticism given is meant to be constructive.
+All reviews are written in complete honesty and any criticism given is meant to be constructive.
 Additionally, I will do my best to cover as many aspects (plot, characterization, world-building, etc) of the book as possible.
-However, since the reviews are based on personal opinion, there can be hints of bias.
+However, since the reviews are based on personal opinion, bias may be present.

 (Left to Right: 1 apple -> 5 apples)

 0.5/5 apples = Horrendous!
 This book is a waste of my time, of paper (if printed) and of money (if bought).
 There are no redeeming qualities whatsoever and if it weren’t against my love for books, I would chuck this into the trash.
 This book shouldn’t be published in this state, at all.

 1/5 apples = Terrible, just bloody terrible.
 This book shouldn’t be published like this, especially when it has room for improvement.
 The author/editor/other member of the staff involved could’ve done many things better with this book.